davepinch/pinchy.cc/content/dreams/2026-07-15/1/we-were-exploring-a-flooded-building.md

 ---
-title: "we were exploring a flood building"
+title: "we were exploring a flooded building"
 next: "the water was not too cold"
 type: fragment
 tags: